czabriskie/Module_4/README.md

-This repository contains the lecture on databases as well as the module 4 homework.
+This repository contains the homework for module 4.
+Please work on this with your team memberes using this shared git repository.
+Come prepared on date this assignment is due to present the relevent topics to the rest of the class as a group.